California dad gets 212 years after drowning his sons for insurance money: ’A greedy and brutal killer’

 A man drove his severely autistic kids off a pier to their death.
 Prosecutors say he did it for the insurance money.

 Elmezayen, 45, was found guilty of wire fraud and other charges in 2019 and on Thursday, a federal judge sentenced him to 212 years -- the maximum term possible.
-Although he wasn’t charged with murder, as prosecutors said they lacked the evidence to win a conviction, the judge excoriated at the sentencing as a ruthless killer who spent years planning out his sons’ deaths for profit.
+Although he wasn’t charged with murder, as prosecutors said they lacked the evidence to win a conviction, the judge excoriated him at the sentencing as a ruthless killer who spent years planning out his sons’ deaths for profit.

 “He is the ultimate phony and a skillful liar…and is nothing more than a greedy and brutal killer,” U.S. District Judge John F. Walter said, according to a release from prosecutors.
 “The only regret that the defendant has is that he got caught.”

-The ruling brought an end to a twisting saga that stunned Elmezayen’s family and left his other son, who was away at a camp when his brothers drowned, disavowing his father in court on Thursday.
+The ruling brought an end to a twisting saga that shattered Elmezayen’s family and left his other son, who was away at a camp when his brothers drowned, disavowing his father in court on Thursday.

 “I hope you know I don’t want anything to do with you anymore,” Elhussein Elmezayen, 20, said as his father silently glared in court, the Los Angeles Times reported.
 “Don’t call me.
 Don’t write me.”